 Conclusions On The Best Pit Boss Accessories/Upgrades

 That’s it!
 I hope you found the information above on what I think are the best Pit Boss accessories/upgrades are.
-If you have more questions about the Pit Boss range I have a Pit Boss FAQ which you may find useful.
 If you are looking more into your general pellet grill/smoker options please check out my Wood Pellet Grill/Smoker Guide. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.